kiwiz/gkeepapi/docs/index.rst

 Client Usage
 ============

-All interaction with Google Keep is done through a :py:class:`gkeepapi.Keep` object, which is responsible for authenticating, syncing changes and tracking modifications.
+All interaction with Google Keep is done through a :py:class:`Keep` object, which is responsible for authenticating, syncing changes and tracking modifications.

 Logging in
 ----------